 - Allow it to cool then serve or refrigerate

-- Add the following ingredients for an extra supplement boost:
+Consider adding the following ingredients in your recipe for an extra supplement boost:

 Storing Your Bone Broth